 The program’s curriculum is designed to prepare students to serve in the Peace Corps upon graduation.
-Upon completion, you will earn a certificate from the Peace Corps and may be eligible to earn an international studies minor (Peace Corps Prep emphasis).
 Completion does not guarantee placement in the Peace Corps, but makes you a stronger candidate.

 The Peace Corps Preparatory Program is well integrated into our broad liberal arts curriculum, and it builds on our strong tradition of service learning and study abroad.